launchableinc/cli/docs/test-runners/minitest.md

 ## Recording test results

+Use [minitest-ci](https://github.com/circleci/minitest-ci) to output the test results to a file in minitest.
+If you already have a CI server storing your test results it may already be installed.

 After running tests, point the CLI to your test report files to collect test results and train the model:

 ```bash